Brishawon/WHSTechNotes/journal.md

 the challenges that might exist is try to get a team and make ideas of an product. i will make a disign that is pretty standard for a good shop. i think the snap will get improvement that can be good.

+# November 10, 2025

+They can make different type of gaget out of holiday edition make different type of toys too from cosmetic from games can make holiday exclusive item or a map that can be revamp to a christmas theme you can do holiday edition app for limited time